jenkhy/GW_Lab_Notebook/Culturing P. marinus/Rough Draft of Perkinsus Culturing Protocol.md

 12. Inoculate 0.5 mL of "R" with disturbed oyster tissue into "R1", and 0.5 mL into "R2"
 13. "C" does not contain any tissue, only containing PCM
-14. Incubate these four new tubes and the fifth tube (the control) at 27°C (this may take 10-14 days) **Day 7**
+14. Incubate these four new tubes and the fifth tube (the control) at 27°C (this may take 10-14 days)
-Materials:
+## RFTM Assay Analysis of Tissue
+***Goal**: We're aiming to determine if the oyster from which we took tissue samples to inoculate in PCM contains any Perkinsus.
+Performing an RFTM Assay Analysis will help us gauge the intensity of any Perkinsus infection this oyster may have had, or if it had any Perkinsus at all.*

+### Materials for RFTM assay analysis of tissue:
 - Two labeled microscope slides
 - Microscope slide covers
 - Dropper
 - 50% Iodine
 - Two pairs of tweezers
 - Forceps
-- Tray with paper towel to keep slides on
+- Tray with paper towel (for slides)
 - Beaker to pour out RFTM
 - Ethanol lamp
 - Beaker of ethanol
 - Beaker for hot sterile tools
+### Protocol for RFTM assay analysis of tissue:
+**Day 7**
-1. Take the remaining two tubes in the incubator out
+1. Take out the remaining two tubes in the incubator
 2. Label two microscope slides "M" and "R"
 3. Place a drop of 50% iodine onto each slide
 4. Pour RFTM into a beaker